-■ Chapter 10.
-Optimizing storage tiering with SmartTier
+- Chapter 12.
+Optimizing storage tiering with SmartTier - Chapter 13.
+Optimizing storage with Flexible Storage Sharing

 Optimizing storage tiering with SmartTier

 - About SmartTier

 - About VxFS multi-volume file systems

 - About VxVM volume sets

 - About volume tags

 - SmartTier use cases for Sybase

 - Setting up a filesystem for storage tiering with SmartTier

 - Relocating old archive logs to tier two storage using SmartTier

 - Relocating inactive tablespaces or segments to tier two storage

 - Relocating active indexes to premium storage

 - Relocating all indexes to premium storage